 The drive to Moholoholo took us through the high mountain range bordering the canyon with some tight switchback roads and rock tunnels, we also passed through some smaller villages where locals set up roadside stalls to sell handmade items such as statues and bowls to passing travellers.

 Moholoholo Rehabilitation Centre is based within a private game reserve and runs 2 tours a day for visitors, after singing in with the ranger at the main gate you drive on a dirt track to the centre itself where there is a reception with toilets and curio shop.
 After paying for the tour (a rather undervalued fee of R155 pp, or £9!) you go through the inner gate into the centre itself.
 The tour starts with a talk on the conservation and wildlife rescue work they undertake, as well as the educational programs they conduct with local farmers and school children, the talk was incredibly informative and was impressive mostly because it didn’t sugar coat the realities of the problems that SA faces when it comes to interactions between wildlife and local people.
-The tour then continues by meeting the permanent residents at the centre, those animals that can be released are kept separate from the public so they do not become accustomed to people, and we met everything from lions, leopards, hyena, honey badger (the infamous Stoffel resides at the centre) and cheetah to vultures, eagles, chervils and a wild dog.
-You get a chance to get incredibly close to all of these animals as they are fed as you go around and you can get particularly close to the vultures as they perch on your arm and the resident cheetah which you can get hands on with for a stroke.
-Overall a visit to the centre is highly recommended if you are in the area, and although it is shame to see such stunning animals in captivity, with their own individual issues it is the only way their safety and the safety of others can be guaranteed.
+The tour then continues by meeting the permanent residents at the centre who cannot ever be released, those animals that can be released are kept separate from the public so they do not become accustomed to people.
+We met everything from lions, leopards, hyena, honey badger (the famous Stoffel from a BBC documentary resides at the centre) and cheetah to vultures, eagles, chervils and a wild dog.
+You get a chance to get incredibly close to all of these animals as they are fed as you go around and you can get particularly close to the vultures as they perch on your arm and the resident cheetah which you can get hands on with.
+Overall a visit to the centre is highly recommended if you are in the area, and although it is shame to see such stunning animals in captivity the issues affecting each individual means it is the only way their safety and the safety of others can be guaranteed.
 I think the outreach work of the centre with be crucial to the future survival of many vulnerable species in that area and we couldn’t fault the tireless work they undertake, we made sure to leave a further donation to their ongoing work.

-After leaving the rehab centre we had another hour and a half drive to Umlani Bushcamp in the Timbavati reserve where we had booked to spend a night in their treehouse 2.5 kms outside of the main camp.
+After leaving the rehab centre we had another hour and a half drive to Umlani Bushcamp in the Timbavati reserve that borders Kruger NP where we had booked to spend a night in their treehouse, 2.5 kms outside of the main camp.
 The Timbavati Reserve is a 1000km² private reserve that lies alongside the western edge of the Kruger National Park (the boundary fence was removed in 1993 to encourage animal migration), there are 15 different catered and self-catered camps within the reserve, but unfortunately no camping facilities so a visit to this reserve is for a little slice of luxury.